cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

 A regular shared item reference can be used to reference an integration tag.
-(Note that the generation of an integration tag can in turn be automatic in the table setup mechanism specified by a media type or a table setup tag, so the integration tag may never actually physically occur in the interchanged data.)
+(Note that the generation of an integration tag can in turn be automatic in the table setup mechanism specified by an application environment or a table setup tag, so the integration tag may never actually physically occur in the interchanged data.)

 Application protocol specifications need to be explicit about which